kylemcdonald/cv-examples/readme.md

 # cv-examples

-This repo contains a collection of computer vision examples in JavaScript for use in the browser.
+This repo contains a collection of computer vision examples for p5.js and JavaScript.

 You can preview the examples [here](https://kylemcdonald.github.io/cv-examples/).